Shopify/hydrogen-v1/packages/hydrogen/src/components/ExternalVideo/README.md

 ## GraphQL fragment

-The following fragment is available as a string for your GraphQL query using `ExternalVideoFragment` or `ExternalVideo.Fragment`.
+The following fragment is available as a string for your GraphQL query using `ExternalVideoFragment` from `@shopify/hydrogen/fragments`.
 Using this fragment ensures that you have all the data you need for rendering the `ExternalVideo` component.

 ```graphql
 fragment ExternalVideoFragment on ExternalVideo {